 At PGHS Music is taught through listening, performing and composing (with an emphasis on practical music making).
 Students study a wide range of music.
 They perform songs and instrumental pieces as a class and in groups and regularly compose.
 All students get first hand experience of using music technology throughout the course with the Music Department’s own dedicated ICT suite.

-Students learn to use the professional music publishing and score writing ’Sibelius'.
+Students learn to use the professional music publishing and score writing program ’Sibelius'.

 - Introductory Topic ‘The Elements of Music’ – Students become familiar with the basic building blocks of all music and are introduced to music theory.